 He wanted to know how I liked the pen and how it was working for me.
 It was the perfect opening to take care of my other reason for coming to the show.
 My Stipula is cranky, and I told him so.
 I explained how it skips on the downstrokes sometimes, and how I had such a hard time getting it started when I first bought it.

 He explained to me that his own Stipula got cracked because he over flexed it.
-He was trying to describe how to check for, so I decided to just hand him my pen.
+He was trying to describe how to check for a crack, so I decided to just hand him my pen.
 When I unzipped my bag of holding to get my pen, the handful of people around us went nuts.
 They all wanted to know what brand it is and where I got it.
 It’s TopFox, and I got it from Amazon, if you’re wondering.
 Even Brian seemed intrigued by the number of pens it can hold.

 Brian carefully scrutinized my pen and determined I hadn’t cracked anything.
 He asked if he could write with it (like I’d say no), and pulled out his Traveler’s Notebook to jot down a few scribbles.
 Of course it worked perfectly for him.